b3fr4nk/Python-CLI-Games-Tutorial/P00-Installing-Python/content.md

 If you don't already have Homebrew, install it by following the instructions under `Install Homebrew` on the [Homebrew website](https://brew.sh/)

-This will install homebrew into your computer so now we can use it to install Python.
+This will install homebrew onto your computer.
+Now we can use it to install Python and GitHub CLI.

 # Installing Python3